 The average dog's temperature should be between 100.5° and 102.5°.

-The ONLY accurate way to get your dog's temperature is by using a rectal thermometer.
-As I explain in my video, you don't need to purchase a special thermometer for dogs.
-Any simple digital thermometer will work – just be sure to label it ‘DOG' like I did or someone in your home may make the mistake of using it on a person.
-YUCK!
+Note: You don't need to purchase any special thermometers for dogs.
+While pet thermometers do exist, any simple digital thermometer (for humans) will work just as well.
+However, be sure to label it “For Dog” like I did, or someone in your home may make the mistake of using it on a person.